 When I wasn’t on the water, I was often climbing trees, playing piano, or reading and acting out Nancy Drew mysteries with friends.

-Today, I am a children’s book author and journalist living in Indiana.
+Today, I am a children’s book author living in Indiana.
 I love to discover amazing true stories and share them with readers.
-Most often, I write about science, technology, and people involved in those fields.
-My book for grades 4-8 on a popular computer issue will be released later this year, and my first picture book will be released in 2021.
-I have written many articles for national children’s magazines on topics including bionic limbs, cell phone addiction, and the physics of snowflakes.
+Often, I write about science, nature, and people involved in those fields.
+My book for grades 4-8 on cybersecurity was released in August 2019, and NIGHT BECOMES DAY: CHANGES IN NATURE for grades K-3 was published in 2021.
+I’ve got two more books under contract, and I look forward to sharing more about them soon!
+I have written many articles for national children’s magazines, too.
+They cover bionic limbs, cell phone addiction, the physics of snowflakes. and much more.

-Between my childhood in Virginia and my current life in the Midwest, I worked on an archaeological dig in France, earned degrees in English and environmental science, and moved to the mountains of Vermont.
+Between my childhood in Virginia and current life in the Midwest, I had many exciting experiences.
+I worked on an archaeological dig in France, earned a degree in English and environmental science, and moved to the mountains of Vermont.
 I studied environmental law at Vermont Law School and wrote a book about the state’s controversial land-use law (Act 250).
 When I graduated, I worked as an environmental consultant, helping companies comply with laws that protect the land and water around us.

-Eventually, my husband and I moved to a historic town in Indiana and began raising three children.
-I spent many hours reading with them, delighting in the adventures of Henry and Mudge, Frog and Toad, Hank the Cowdog, the Cobblestone Cousins, and characters from classics like Rabbit Hill, Soup, and The Saturdays.
-As I rediscovered the joy of children’s literature, I decided to write for children.
+Eventually, my husband and I moved to a historic town in Indiana.
+We began raising three children–who are now young adults!
+I spent hours reading with them, delighting in the adventures of Henry and Mudge, Frog and Toad, Hank the Cowdog, the Cobblestone Cousins, and characters from classics like Rabbit Hill, Soup, and The Saturdays.
+I rediscovered the joy of children’s literature and decided to write for children.